AI coaching can help you fight gaslighting

 What is gaslighting at work?

 Need an example?
-A gaslighting boss might do sneaky things to ensure you fail at work, but it will be almost impossible to prove it’s intentional.
+A gaslighting boss might do sneaky things to ensure you fail at work.
+But it will be almost impossible to prove it’s intentional.
 He might “forget” to send you a notice about a major meeting, and when you fail to show up, he might say, “But didn’t you get the memo?
 I sent it to you a week ago.
 You’ve been really forgetful lately.”
 You did not get the memo.
 Maybe you did, and you just forgot?
 Maybe it got marked as spam?
 You rack your brain, search your inbox and check your junk folder-but there is no memo (because he never sent one to you).
 Or maybe he did, and the email just didn’t come through?
 Tech mishaps happen sometimes.
 Or maybe he mistyped your email address?
 We all make mistakes.

 1. You’re constantly questioning your perception.

-“This is the most apparent sign of gaslighting,” says licensed psychologist Dr. Elizabeth Lombardo.
+“This is the most apparent sign of gaslighting,” says licensed psychologist Dr. Elizabeth Lombardo3.
 “If you're overwhelmed with self-doubt after a meeting with a coworker and find yourself second-guessing your version of events, you're probably being gaslighted.”

 2. The gaslighter tells you you’re making mistakes when you know you aren’t.

-3. They tell you they “never said that”-but you know they did.
+3. They tell you they “never said that,”- but you know they did.

-This is a common gaslighting behavior: They’ll deny saying something that they definitely said.
-In fact, they’ll say “I never said that” so vehemently that you’ll start believing them and doubting yourself.
+This is a common gaslighting behavior.
+They’ll deny saying something that they definitely said.
+In fact, they’ll say, “I never said that,” so vehemently that you’ll start believing them and doubting yourself.

 4. They praise you in private but criticize you in front of the rest of the team (or vice versa).

-Remember, the gaslighter is trying to make you doubt your perception of reality, so they will twist things so that you never know which version to believe.
+Remember, the gaslighter is trying to make you doubt your perception of reality.
+So they will twist things so that you never know which version to believe.
 They can do this by being two-faced:

 5. You’re frequently left out of important meetings and decision-making conversations.